FeatureBaseDB/go-pilosa/README.md

 go get github.com/pilosa/go-pilosa
 ```

-After that, you can import that in your code using:
+After that, you can import the library in your code using:

 ```go
 import "github.com/pilosa/go-pilosa"